-Before you read the following information on head lice, please be informed that Diller-Odell Public School must send the child home as soon as head lice is discovered.
+Please be informed that according to Diller-Odell Public School policy, we must send the child home as soon as head lice is discovered.
 The child must not return to school until he/she has been treated as well as the home and all clothing.
 Therefore, we must insist that the child stay home until the condition is cleared up and NOT return to school until the following day.